alaphilip/Next-100-Days-of-Code/log.md

 **Today's Progress**: University of Helsinki's Python Programming MOOC 2023 - Part 2 - Sections 1-2.

 **Thoughts:** ... making slow progress at the start.
 Looking forward to getting more stuck in soon!

+### Day 5: Tuesday 28th March 2023

+**Today's Progress**: Created a 'Rothko painting' using CSS via FreeCodeCamp.

+**Thoughts:** You're allowed one skip day, right?
+So long as it's no more than one in a row?
+Busy yesterday.